Artist's Story - Karen Richardson

 I have felt the magnetic pull of stone - from mountains to boulders to pebbles to grains of sand - from as far back as I can remember.

 Having grown up near Algonquin Park in northern Ontario, surrounded by the terrain of the Canadian Shield, I am instinctively drawn to rock-filled wilderness scenery.
 The landscape of my childhood, characterized by extensive forests, with massive outcroppings of smooth bedrock, interspersed with hundreds of pristine lakes and rivers, was a region made famous by the paintings of the Group of Seven.
 I find harshly beautiful places such as these to be energizing as well as restorative.
-To date, over 400 of my paintings include stone in some form - from exquisite pebbles to massive rock cliffs.
+To date, over 400 of my paintings (representing half of my portfolio) include stone in some form - from exquisite pebbles to massive rock cliffs.

 My husband John and I, married in 1977, enjoy active holidays spent exploring the North American continent.
 Whether traveling by RV, motorcycle, snowmobile, ATV, kayak, or on foot, I encounter limitless concepts for my artwork.